juweipku/HCPL/README.md

 # Data

 The 'Coauthor CS' dataset is too large to push to the github repository.
-You can download it from url[] and place it in the `data/` directory like the other datasets.
+You can download and place it in the `data/` directory like the other datasets.

 # Usage